 %% replace common TODO Our algorithm translates both source and target programs into a common representation, decision trees.
 Decision trees where chosen because they model the space of possible values at a given branch of execution.
-Here are the decision trees for the source and target example program.
+Here is the decision tree for the source example program.